 Peppermint mocha bark takes its cue from my standing order at Starbucks this month.
 It’s such an easy candy that makes everybody happy during the holidays, and is the perfect gift for the people you love.

-This is a classic peppermint bark with a background hint of coffee ~ it’s different, and delicious.
+Peppermint mocha bark is a classic peppermint bark with a background hint of coffee ~ it’s different, and delicious.
 The peppermint isn’t overwhelming, because I don’t add any mint flavoring to the chocolate.
 Since peppermint extract can be quite strong, I leave it out and let the crushed candy give the bark a gentler, less sharp flavor.
 It’s perfect!

-- powdered espresso or instant coffee ~ Note: you want a fine powder here, not actual coffee grounds.
+- Note: you want a fine powder here, not actual coffee grounds.
 I used Starbucks Via instant coffee.

 peppermint bark is super simple to make

-- melt your dark chocolate layer and stir in instant coffee or espresso powder
+- Melt your dark chocolate layer and stir in instant coffee or espresso powder

-- spread out on a parchment lined baking sheet
+- Spread out on a parchment lined baking sheet

-- melt your white chocolate and stir in crushed peppermint
+- Melt your white chocolate and stir in crushed peppermint

-- spread over the dark chocolate.
+- Spread over the dark chocolate.

-- finish with more crushed peppermint
+- Finish with more crushed peppermint

-- wait for it to harden and then cut into shards
+- Wait for it to harden and then cut into shards

 pro tips for making peppermint bark